Nothing's more valuable than peace of mind.

 Every time you sign in to online or mobile banking, we display the date and time of your last successful sign in.

-Our secure message center within online and mobile banking allows you to have your account-related questions answered securely and privately.
+Our secure message center within Online Banking and the LMCU mobile app allows you to have your account-related questions answered securely and privately.

 You can also send a secure message directly through our website.